Stephen-Gates/report-gallery/docs/factsheet-map/index.md

 ---
-title: "Factsheet Map Reports"
+title: "Factsheet Map reports"
 ---

-# Factsheet Map Reports
+# Factsheet Map reports
 ## Overview

 The Factsheet Map report shows a hierarchy for one factsheet type.